LexiKHecht/Weather-Forcaster/README.md

 # 🌦️Weather-Forcaster
 This site features a weather dashboard that allows users to retrieve information on a cities current a future forcaste.
 Elements to this dashboard include a cities temperature, wind speed, humidity, weather condition, and the corresponding date.
-The site also saves recent searches, allowing the user to quickly switch back to past city they viewed.
+The site also saves recent searches, allowing the user to quickly switch back to past cities they viewed.

 ## ☀️Table of Contents